 What's in It for My Organization?

-Some organizations consider PCI compliance as a huge undertaking.
+Some organizations consider PCI compliance a huge undertaking.
 The truth is it elevates an organization's status by instilling trust among clients and customers.
-Being compliant means your organization is serious about protecting customer's sensitive data.
+Being compliant means your organization is serious about protecting customers' sensitive data.
 Furthermore, it is slowly becoming a golden standard for organizations to prove that proper security controls are in place with potential business partners and external stakeholders.

 The whole process in itself may look complicated, but all it takes is to find a partner who will not only help you comply with PCI but also continuously monitor your payment card system to ensure compliance.